 Why Sharing Rules is required in Salesforce?

 Let’s suppose, a chunk of data is required by a number of people in an organization, and the integrity of the shared data needs to be maintained throughout.
 This is where Sharing Rules come into play.
 It provides wider access to data and the access specifier can be provided as either read-only or write.

 Sharing rules in Salesforce

 Let’s consider a scenario wherein an MNC, there is a manager who is managing two teams, for example, the marketing team in India and the marketing team in the USA.
-Now the manager can access both the team’s records as it can be done through the role hierarchy method, but what if the marketing team of the USA wants to access the records of the marketing team of India as they are at a peer level, so this cannot be done by the role hierarchy method.
+Now the manager can access both the teams’ records as it can be done through the role hierarchy method, but what if the marketing team of the USA wants to access the records of the marketing team of India but this cannot be done by the role hierarchy method as both the teams are at peer level.
 Here comes the role of sharing rules in Salesforce.

-Sharing rules help users to share the records based on conditions.
-It is basically created for objects whose OWD is set public read-only or private because sharing rules can only extend the access they cannot restrict the access
+Sharing rules help the users to share records based on conditions.
+It is basically created for objects whose OWD is set to public read-only or private because sharing rules can only extend the access and not restrict it.

 Want to know how to study for Salesforce Admin Certification Exam?
 Click on the link to get all your doubts cleared.

 There are basically two types of sharing rules based on which records should be shared-

 Owner Based Sharing Rules- When you want to share records that are owned by a particular group or a single user to another set of users, Owner based Sharing Rules in Salesforce are used in this situation.
 For example, if an MNC wants to access the sales record of their US-based office from India.
 Owner based sharing rule is used to access the records shared by the USA branch.